espressif/esp-matter/docs/en/developing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A device is represented in Matter in terms of its data model.
 As a first
-step of building your product, you will define the data model for your
+step of building your product, you will have to define the data model for your
 device.
 Matter has a standard set of device types already defined that you
 can use.
 Please refer to the
 `Espressif Matter Blog <https://blog.espressif.com/matter-clusters-attributes-commands-82b8ec1640a0>`__